 By Jim Woessner

-Jim Woessner works as a visual artist and writes poetry, short fiction, and plays.
-He has an MFA in Creative Writing from Bennington College and has had poetry and short fiction published in numerous online and print magazines.
+Jim Woessner is a visual artist and writer living on the water in Sausalito, California.
+He has an MFA from Bennington College and has had poetry and fiction published in numerous online and print magazines.
 Additionally, two of his plays have been performed in community theatre.